British Steel (album): Musical style

+Release

+The album was released on April 11, 1980, within days of other early albums of the New Wave of British Heavy Metal movement such as Wheels of Steel and Iron Maiden.
+It was released in the UK at a discount price of £3.99, with the advertisements in the music press bearing the legend "British Steal".
+The songs "Breaking the Law", "United", and "Living After Midnight" were released as singles.

 The album was remastered in 2001 with two bonus tracks added.
 Bonus studio track "Red, White, and Blue" was written in the sessions for the Twin Turbos album (which would become 1986's Turbo) and recorded at Compass Point Studios in Nassau in July 1985.
 The second bonus track, a live performance of "Grinder", was recorded on 5 May 1984, in Los Angeles during the Defenders of the Faith tour.

 In 2009, Judas Priest kicked off their 30th anniversary leg of their Nostradamus World Tour in the US by playing British Steel live in its entirety for the first time.
 The only other Judas Priest albums of which all the songs have been performed live are Defenders of the Faith (1984) and Rocka Rolla (1974), but neither of them were played in the original LP running order or during the same tour (though the original US debut LP had a different running order than the UK version).

 The 30th anniversary release of the album came with a DVD and CD of a live show recorded on 17 August 2009 at the Seminole Hard Rock Arena in Hollywood, Florida as part of the British Steel 30th Anniversary tour.
 The live versions of all the British Steel tracks from this release were also made available as downloadable content for the Rock Band video game series beginning 11 May 2010.

 Critical reception

 The album received positive reviews.
 AllMusic gave the album five stars out of five, explaining that the album "kick-started heavy metal's glory days of the 1980s", and saying that "There are still uptempo slices of metallic mayhem bookending the album in 'Rapid Fire' and 'Steeler', plus effective moodier pieces in 'Metal Gods.

 Rolling Stone and BBC Music rated the album favourably, and PopMatters gave the album an 8 out of 10 rating.
 In 2017, it was ranked third on Rolling Stones list of "100 Greatest Metal Albums of All Time".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-During an interview with Wall of Sound's Educate Ebony podcast, Max Cavalera stated British Steel is the "essential thrash metal" album everyone needs to hear and says "I’m sure you can ask Metallica, if it wasn’t for British Steel they wouldn’t be here."
+During an interview with Wall of Sound's Educate Ebony podcast, Max Cavalera stated British Steel is the "essential thrash metal" album everyone needs to hear and says "I'm sure you can ask Metallica, if it wasn't for British Steel they wouldn't be here."